FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 >     * Are there Trans-Membrane Helices (TMH) or Beta-Barrels?
 At which postion are they?
 >     * In which direction is the membrane crossed?
 (Toplogy, Inside-Positive Rule)

-**Question: **Why would someone give you a sequence?
+**Question:** Why would someone give you a sequence?

+> The amount of newly discovered sequences constantly increases (sequencing is very cheap and fast)
-> Amount of newly discovored sequences constantly increses.
-And even for known sequences we still can refine information that we have about them.
+> And even for known sequences we still can refine information that we have about them

-**Question: **How do you run a sequence against the DB?
+**Question:** How do you run a sequence against the DB?

-> * Blast search \(uses indexing technique, scoring matrix and dynamic programming to find short similar segments\)
+> * BLAST search \(uses indexing technique, scoring matrix and dynamic programming to find short similar segments\)
-> * Psi-Blast search \(at first it uses Blast search, creates profile \(PSSM\) from highest scoring hits and uses it to replace substitution matrix in a subsequent Blast search, this process can be repeated many times to refine profile\)
+> * PSI-BLAST search \(at first it uses Blast search, creates profile \(PSSM\) from highest scoring hits and uses it to replace substitution matrix in a subsequent searches, this process can be repeated many times to refine profile\)

-**Question: **How do you build a family?
+**Question:** How do you build a family?

-> Use non-redundant database.
-Set a threshold for E-value.
-Perform similarity search of all the proteins against eash other using Blast.
-Proceed results i.e. set thresholds for including proteins in family \(similarity, sequence length\).
-For each family align proteins using ClustaW.
+> 1. Run BLAST against the entire database (e.g. UniProt) to find proteins with high sequence similarity.
+From these 'homologs' found, we can assume an evolutionary relationship based on their high PSI.
+(Important!
+Get the statistics right and only add proteins which are from the Daylight Zone)
+> 2. Calculate a PSSM with the homologs found. (= profile) This reveals conserved residues / regions.
+> 3. Use this PSSM to perform a Profile-Sequence search against the database to discover more distant family members.
+> 4. Recalculate the PSSM to refine the profile with the newly found proteins.
+Perform another round of Profile-Sequence search against the Database, if no stop-criterion was reached.

 **Question: **Pairwise/multiline alignment: what can we acheive, what is the risk?